Lullabot/amp-library/README.md

     '<p>This is a <div onmouseover="hello();">sample</div> paragraph</p>';

 // Load up the HTML into the AMP object
+// Note that we only support UTF-8 or ASCII string input and output.
+(UTF-8 is a superset of ASCII)
 $amp->loadHtml($html);

 // If you're feeding it a complete document use the following line instead